Getting ready for Margaret Atwood's new novel, 'The Testaments' | DW | 06.09.2019

 May the book open

-Atwood's narratives in The Handmaid's Tale and her other works focus just as much on themes of courage during dark times, lending women and minorities inspiration to keep defending their rights.
+But Atwood's dark narrative in The Handmaid's Tale and her other works focus just as much on themes of courage during hopeless times, lending women and minorities inspiration to keep defending their rights.

 But it's not just the fans that place such confidence in Margaret Atwood's sequel.
 The jury for the 2019 Booker Prize shortlisted the book as a nominee a week before it was published, calling the novel "terrifying and exhilarating."
 Meanwhile, MGM Studios and streaming platform Hulu confirmed to the Agence France-Presse news agency that they already are working on an adaptation of The Testaments — while the fourth season of The Handmaid's Tale is also already in pre-production.